Nacional Futebol Clube

-Nacional Futebol Clube, commonly referred to as Nacional, is a Brazilian professional club based in Manaus, Amazonas founded on 13 January 1913.
-It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Amazonense, the top flight of the Amazonas state football league.
+Nacional Futebol Clube, commonly referred to as Nacional, is a Brazilian professional club based in Manaus, Amazonas.
+Founded in 1913, it competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Amazonense, the top flight of the Amazonas state football league.

+The club has won 44 Campeonato Amazonense titles, the most in the state.

 History

 On January 13, 1913, Nacional Futebol Clube was founded.
 The club was initially named Eleven Nacional.

 On February 8, 1914, Nacional played the first Campeonato Amazonense match, against Manaós Sporting.

 On July 8, 1930, Nacional Futebol Clube former members who were dissatisfied with the club founded Nacional Fast Clube.

 In 1975, Nacional finished in Campeonato Brasileiro Série A's 16th position, ahead of clubs such as Vasco da Gama, Atlético Mineiro and Santos.

-In 1984, during a trip to Morocco, in North Africa, Nacional won the King of Morocco Cup, in Rabat.
+From 1976 to 1981, Nacional won six state titles in a row to complete a "hexacampeonato".

 In 1985, Nacional competed for the last time the Campeonato Brasileiro Série A. The club finished in the 18th position, ahead of clubs like Fluminense, Grêmio and São Paulo.
 The club competed in 1992 in Copa do Brasil for the first time, being eliminated by Vasco da Gama in the first round.
 The first leg, in Manaus, ended in a 1–1 draw.
 In the second leg, in Rio de Janeiro, Vasco beat Nacional 5–0.

+The club had a historic run in the 2013 Copa do Brasil, eliminating top-flight teams Coritiba and Ponte Preta before being eliminated by Vasco.

+In 2026, Nacional reclaimed the state championship after an 11 year absence, beating Amazonas FC.
+Later in the year, the club achieved its first ever promotion in the domestic leagues by eliminating CSA in the Série D promotion play-offs after winning the first leg in Manaus 3–1, and on the second leg in Maceió, a goalless draw clinched the club's spot in the 2027 Série C, its first appearance in over twenty seasons.